 The writings of Langston Hughes weren’t confined to just poetry and reporting.
 He could write just about anything, including plays and short stories.
 A few of his famous plays include Mulatto, Black Nativity, Simply Heaven, Tambourines to Glory, and Jerico-Jim Crow.

-One of his most famous poetry works, “The Negro Speaks of Rivers” was written by Langston Hughes in 1920 at the tender age of 17.
+One of his most famous poems, “The Negro Speaks of Rivers,” was written by Langston Hughes in 1920 at the tender age of 17.
 During a trip to Mexico with his father, Hughes was inspired to write his work of heritage and strength while crossing the Mississippi River.
 This pivotal piece of writing was dedicated to W.E.B.
 DuBois and was published in The Crisis in 1921.

 13. Traveled the World

 Fire!! was the brainchild of Langston Hughes and Richard Nugent.
-This magazine was pivotal to the growth of the Harlem Renaissance movement even though it had limited issues.
-While this magazine started with a dream to highlight the African American condition, it quickly ended due to finances and the building burning.
+This magazine was pivotal to the growth of the Harlem Renaissance movement, even though it had limited issues.
+While this magazine started with a dream to highlight the African American condition, it quickly ended because of finances and the building burning.

 Langston Hughes is famous for his contribution to the world of poetry.
 In fact, throughout his life, he never stopped composing poems.
-Until he died in 1967 due to complications from a surgery for prostate cancer, Langston Hughes was writing poetry.
-The last published work of Langston Hughes was The Panther & the Lash about the Black Power movement.
+Until he died in 1967 (due to complications from a surgery for prostate cancer), he was writing poetry.
+The last published work by Langston Hughes was The Panther & the Lash about the Black Power movement.